-Lantau has never played a big role in Hong Kong’s storied movie history, but it has picked up enough cameos and walk-on parts to create its own, occasionally fleeting, back catalogue.
+Lantau has never played a big role in Hong Kong’s storied movie history, but it has picked up enough cameos create its own, occasionally fleeting, back catalogue.

 Without further ado, let’s find Lantau’s greatest movie moments.